-The Strong Story Hypothesis and the Directed Perception Hypothesis are not the whole story, but I believe they are a sufficiently important part of the story to deserve a great deal of research.
+The four hypotheses may not be the whole story, but I believe they are a sufficiently important part of the story to invite a great deal of research.
+Moreover, I believe that research should proceed by looping through the following five steps: identify the competence to be understood; formulate computational problems; propose computational solutions; develop an exploratory implementation; and crystalize emergent principles.
+These steps are reminiscent of the methodological-step recommendations of Marr (Marr, 1982).

-I believe that the research should be conducted by looping through the following steps: identify a competence to be understood; formulate a computational problem; propose a computational solution; develop an exploratory implementation; and crystalize emergent principles.
-These steps are reminiscent of the methodological-step recommendations of Marr (Marr 1982).
-The rest of this section illustrates how the steps have guided my research program on story understanding.
+The rest of this section, by way of example, illustrates how the steps have guided my research program on story understanding.